 - God gave me such a good gift when he gave me you for a father.

 - You showed me the love of God and taught me how to live.

 Father’s Day Messages When You Can’t Be Together

 - We may not be spending Father’s Day together, but we’re connected in a way that stretches any distance.

 - Near or far, I’m always thankful for who you taught me to be.

 - I wish I could be there to remind you how much I love you, Dad.

 Give Dad Something Special

-No matter who you’re celebrating Father's Day, a warm, thoughtful, and ready-to-eat meal is a great way to send your love.
+No matter who you’re celebrating on Father's Day, a warm, thoughtful, and ready-to-eat meal is a great way to send your love.
 With Spoonful of Comfort’s gift packages, you’ll send a dad-size jar of soup, chewy rolls, papa-pleasing cookies, and a personalized note card.
 We even have gluten-free and vegan options.
-Send your love and care to your fathers by sending a Father’s Day special soup package.
+So send your love and care to your fathers by sending a Father’s Day special soup package.